AmySang666/amysang666.github.io/_posts/2024-09-10-hundred-hundredth.md

 layout: post
 title:  "What is the difference between hundred digit and hundredth digit?"
 date:  2024-09-10 06:14:54
-categories: hundred hundredth digit math
+categories: hundred hundredth digit math GRE
-tags: hundred hundredth math
+tags: hundred hundredth math GRE
 excerpt: What is the difference between hundred digit and hundredth digit?
 mathjax: true
 ---

+Give an example for this problem.

 > 16.w=26.956
+>
 > Quantity A: The digit in the hundredths place of w
+>
 > Quantity B: The digit in the hundreds place of 4w